 - 131599 – Control Module for All Wheel Drive Clutch – C1113 07 Intermittent error (typically ECU fault)

-- C111307 – Mechanincal Malfunction – Passive / Sporadic (typically blocked pump, clean out and relearn)
+- C111307 – Mechanincal Malfunction – Passive / Sporadic (typically blocked pump, clean out and relearn or transfer box)

 Oil Change guide